 Lawmaker Pushing For Creation Of Ethics Panel Amid Allegations Against Rep. Kirby

-There are 1 comment on the News9 Oklahoma City story from Yesterday, titled Lawmaker Pushing For Creation Of Ethics Panel Amid Allegations Against Rep. Kirby.
-In it, News9 Oklahoma City reports that:

-Lawmaker Pushing For Creation Of Ethics Panel Amid Allegations A - News9.com - Oklahoma City, OK - News, Weather, Video and Sports Concerns surrounding the Kirby investigation have gotten the attention of other lawmakers, including Senate Minority Leader John Sparks who's pushing for the creation of a bipartisan Capitol ethics panel of members from both chambers.
+Lawmaker Pushing For Creation Of Ethics Panel Amid Allegations A - NewsOn6.com - Tulsa, OK - News, Weather, Video and Sports - KOTV.com Concerns surrounding the Kirby investigation have gotten the attention of other lawmakers, including Senate Minority Leader John Sparks who's pushing for the creation of a bipartisan Capitol ethics panel of members from both chambers.
 Changing his mind again, Tulsa Republican Dan Kirby now says he will testify in front of the State House Rules Committee, amid accusations he sexually harassed a for staffer.

 Add your comments below